Sibert-Aerts/rezbot/PIPESGUIDE.md

-# Guide to using pipes
+# Guide to using pipelines

 ## Introduction

-Pipes are a text manipulation scripting toy that I slowly developed over time.
+Pipelines are a text-based scripting toy inspired by functional programming and shell scripts, with users able to post scripts directly to a Discord chatroom where the bot runs the scripts and posts the results in the chatroom.
+This way a group of discord users can easily use and compose unique bot features without needing much scripting experience or access to scripting tools.

-The concept is that you start with some piece(s) of text as a **source** (e.g. chat messages, tweets, random dictionary words...) and you modify them using **pipes** that perform some simple task (e.g. turn everything uppercase, swap random letters, translate...) and by chaining together multiple pipes in sequence you create a **pipeline**.
+The concept is that you start with a text **source** (e.g. chat messages, tweets, random dictionary words...) and you modify them using **pipes** that perform some simple task on text (e.g. turning everything uppercase, swapping random letters, translating it...) and you can chain together multiple pipes in a row to create a **pipeline** which combines to perform a more complex task.

-You can use this to set up a bizarre game of telephone by chaining translation pipes, create bizarre word-art or unicode monstrosities, automatically produce memes, generate randomized lyrics, ...
+You can use this to set up a "game of telephone" by chaining translation pipes, construct ASCII/emoji-art, generate all kinds of random phrases, automatically respond to messages, compose poetry...

+Over time, as the number of features grew, the language became more powerful and complex.
+However, a primary design goal has always been to make the basic scripting features as simple to use as possible, to be accessible to people with little to no scripting experience.
+At the same time, the more complex features are intended to invite an almost puzzle-solving approach from experienced programmers as they try to figure out the shortest/simplest/most elegant way of implementing an idea.

 ## Contents
 1. [Introduction](#introduction)